Skip to content

 5. click Save and Launch

-10. What You See After Save and Launch
+12. What You See After Save and Launch

 After you click Save and Launch, the launcher opens a separate startup window while Spring AI Playground boots in the background.

-That startup window shows:
+That startup window has four read-only fields:

-• Current Config: the saved setting being launched
+• Current Config - the saved setting being launched

-• Config File: the resolved YAML file path used for this launch
+• Config File - the resolved YAML file path used for this launch

-• Final Launch Command: the full Java command the launcher built for Spring AI Playground
+• Final Launch Command - the full Java command the launcher built for Spring AI Playground

-• Quit: stops the launch and closes the launcher
+4. Quit - stops the launch and closes the launcher

 If startup takes longer than expected, the launcher stays open and keeps streaming logs instead of failing immediately.
 This is especially helpful when local models are still warming up or downloads are still completing.